mattmattox/Kubernetes-Master-Class/disaster-recovery/namespace-stuck-terminating/README.md

   ```

 ## Troubleshooting
-- See if there is any stuck resources inside the namespace.
+- See if there are any stuck resources inside the namespace.
   ```
   kubectl get -n <namespace> all
   ```